BELOW ARE SOME TIPS TO HELP YOU PASS YOUR ICBC ROAD TEST

 -

 Horn: Useful communication tool to alert other drivers of possible hazards or danger.
-Use the horn when you can give a useful signal to other drivers and help prevent a crash
+Use the horn when you can give a useful signal to other drivers and help prevent a crash.

 -